zezhishao/zezhishao.github.io/_news/announcement_0508.md

 related_posts: false
 ---

-One amazing review about Decision Intelligence is accepted by <b>The Innovation</b>! :sparkles:
+One amazing review about Decision Intelligence is accepted by <b>The Innovation</b> (IF: 25.7)! :sparkles: